Ghanaian civil society organisations call on private lenders to cancel external debt | Ghana News Agency

 “Ghana’s lenders, particularly private lenders, lent at high-interest rates because of the supposed risk of lending to Ghana.
 The interest rate on Ghana’s Eurobonds is between seven per cent and 11 per cent.

-“That risk has materialised with the global Covid-19 pandemic, rising food and energy prices, and increasing global interest rates.
-Given that they lent seeking high returns, it is only right that following these economic shocks, private lenders willingly accept losses and swiftly agree on significant debt cancellation for Ghana.”
+“That risk has materialised with the global Covid pandemic, rising food and energy prices, and increasing global interest rates.
+Given that they lent seeking high returns, it is only right that following these economic shocks, private lenders willingly accept losses and swiftly agree significant debt cancellation for Ghana.”

-The organisations call on the G20, and the UK, to support Ghana in the debt negotiations:
+The organisations call on the G20, and UK, in particular, to support Ghana in the debt negotiations:

 The statement also calls for increased transparency, including bondholders releasing information on how much debt they own and the price they paid for it.